 - ½ tsp Kosher salt

-- Cover the surface of the apple evenly with the crumble mixture.
+- Add the crumble.
+Cover the surface of the apple evenly with the crumble mixture.

 Keywords: Apple Crumble, Apple Crisp, Apple Dessert, Apple Crumble with Oats, Small Batch Apple Crumble

 This is the best thing i've ever eaten 🙂